 William Jeffers had been born in about 1885 to William Jeffers of Armagh, who worked as both a farmer and a linen manufacturer.
-William Jeffers Senior had married Drusilla Reid (named Elizabeth D.Jeffers on the census) in Armagh in 1881.
+William Jeffers Senior had married Drusilla Reid (named Elizabeth D.Jeffers on the census) in Mullabrack, Co.
+Armagh on 26th May 1881.
+She was the daughter of Adam Reid, and their witnesses were Thomas and William J. Reid.
 In 1901 and 1911 they were living with their large family in Taughran, near Lurgan, Co.
 Down, which is about 12 kilometers away from Donaghcloney.
 Also living there in 1901 with the Jeffers family was Mary Ann Reid, the family's 83-yr-old grandmother, who would have been born in Armagh circa 1818.

-William Jeffers, who was married to Elizabeth Anna Wilson, proved the will of Henry Bateman of Feney who died in 1927; a Henry Bateman of Feney had earlier proved his own father-in-law's will in 1890, while George Atkinson's 1868 will had been witnessed by a James Bateman.
+William Jeffers, who was married to Elizabeth Anna Wilson, proved the will of Henry Bateman of Feney who died in 1927; a Henry Bateman of Feney had earlier proved Reid Wilson Junior's will in 1890, while George Atkinson's 1868 will had been witnessed by a James Bateman.